 Finally, sexual behavior is what people do sexually with other people.
 Here's the kicker: these identities don't always line up the way some people believe they should.
 For example, if someone identifies as a man, is attracted to only men, and has had sex only with men, then it follows that they are likely gay, right?
 No, not necessarily.
 Not everyone defines themselves in the same way or with the same terms, and human beings don’t usually come in neat little categories.
 Not only that, some people prefer not to define their sexual orientations or identities at all, or they find that how they define themselves changes over time.
 To further illustrate this, the Centers for Disease Control and Prevention (CDC) found for people age 18 to 44 in the United States that 17.4 percent of those who identified as women and 6.2 percent of those who identified as men reported having same-sex sexual contact at some point in their life.
 However, only 1.3 percent of those who identified as women and 1.9 percent of those who identified as men identified as “homosexual, gay, or lesbian.”
 Based on these results, same-sex sexual contact doesn't mean a person identifies as gay.

 It can be very difficult when your partner takes issue with some aspect of your history or experience.
 Is it possible that her concern is motivated by homophobia (fear of or dislike of lesbian, gay, or bisexual people)?
 If so, is she willing to work through that?
-If the answer is yes, you can begin to approach the conversation together (Homophobic roommate in the Go Ask Alice!
-Relationships archives may help you figure out how you’d like to best approach this conversation).
+If the answer is yes, you can begin to approach the conversation together.
 If the answer is no, then ultimately you may have to decide if you want to continue trying to reassure her.
 You can’t change your partner's reaction, but you can decide how much you want to be exposed to it.
 While you care about your partner, you also express a need to be fully accepted for you who are and your experiences.
 Moving forward, ask her to talk openly and honestly with you about her concerns or ask your partner to speak with someone else they trust about this issue to take some of the pressure off you.
 If these don’t seem possible, consider whether you could continue to be in a relationship with someone who doesn’t accept your past.
 Only you can know what's right for you.
 Whatever you decide, remember that there’s nothing strange, wrong, or unusual about having had same-sex sexual partners.
 You may also find working with a mental health professional to be helpful, as they can help you navigate these concerns in this and any future relationships.

 Hopefully these strategies can help your ghosts fade away so your past is just your past — worth celebrating and accepting exactly as it is.Alice!